toblu302/skydd-ics/docs/91_licenses_and_trademark_notes.md

 ```

 ### EmergingThreats

-EmergingThreats SCADA-regler är en samling av protokollbeskrivningar, regler och IDS/IPS-specifika beskrivningar av ICS/SCADA-protokoll.
+EmergingThreats SCADA-regler är en samling protokollbeskrivningar, regler och IDS/IPS-specifika beskrivningar av ICS/SCADA-protokoll.
-Samlingen är framtagen av företaget Emerging Threats Inc och är släppt under s.k.
-MIT-licens, vilket ger stora friheter
+Samlingen är framtagen av företaget Emerging Threats Inc och är släppt under så kallad MIT-licens, vilket ger stora friheter
-att nyttja, ändra och vidaredistribuera reglerna.
+att använda, ändra och vidaredistribuera reglerna.
 För mer detaljerad information, se [emergingthreats].

 ```
     Copyright (c) 2003-2015, Emerging Threats
     All rights reserved.

     Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

     * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
     * Neither the name of the nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

     THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS AS IS AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

 ### Snorby